tristann3/SPD-Testing-And-Architecture/SPD-2.3-Debugging-Techniques-Lab/debug_log.md

 ## Exercise 2

 I noticed there was a result_json KeyError in the terminal, I used Trace Backward by identifying where result_json['city'] came from.
+This resulted in result_json being a status code 400 which means we weren't sending our API information correctly.
 I found the form name mismatch and fixed users_city to city.

 After that the API url had to be changed, I added the city to the url because the city wasn't able to be read from the params object identifying the city.

-Once the API was returning results, the temperature keyError had to be changed to temp.
+Once the API was returning results, the temperature keyError had to be changed from temperature to temp.

 ## Exercise 3

-In merge sort, instead of the list index of i, we should have used j for the right side
+In merge sort, instead of the list index of i, we should have used j for the right side split.

 In the binary search, we needed to use integer division instead of float division to compute the list indexes